-6. Council of the N'Quatqua First Nation will, without delay, notify the Minister of Indian Affairs and Northern Development in writing of the sale of a right to an assignment of the taxable property and of any redemption of the right to assignment of the taxable property.

-7. The tax administrator will register an assignment of the taxable property in every registry in which the taxable property is registered at the time of the assignment.

-8. An assignment of the taxable property operates

-(a) as a transfer to the bidder from the debtor of the taxable property, without an attestation or proof of execution, and

-(b) to extinguish all the right, title and interest of every previous holder of the taxable property, or those claiming under a previous holder, and all claims, demands, payments, charges, liens, judgments, mortgages and encumbrances of every type, and whether or not registered, subsisting at the time the assignment is registered, except an easement, restrictive covenant, building scheme or right-of-way registered against the interest in land.

-9. Upon assignment of the taxable property, the debtor will be required to immediately vacate the taxable property, and any rights or interests held by the debtor in the taxable property, including the improvements, will be transferred in full to the purchaser.

-10. The proceeds of sale of the taxable property will be paid first to the First Nation, then to any other holders of registered interests in the taxable property in order of their priority at law.
-Any moneys in excess of these amounts will be paid to the debtor in accordance with the N'Quatqua First Nation Property Taxation Law, 2016.
+- 6. Council of the First Nation will, without delay, notify the Minister of Crown-Indigenous Relations in writing of the sale of a right to an assignment of the taxable property and of any redemption of the right to assignment of the taxable property. - 7.
+The tax administrator will register an assignment of the taxable property in every registry in which the taxable property is registered at the time of the assignment. - 8.
+An assignment of the taxable property operates - (a) as a transfer to the bidder from the debtor of the taxable property, without an attestation or proof of execution, and - (b) to extinguish all the right, title and interest of every previous holder of the taxable property, or those claiming under a previous holder, and all claims, demands, payments, charges, liens, judgments, mortgages and encumbrances of every type, and whether or not registered, subsisting at the time the assignment is registered, except an easement, restrictive covenant, building scheme or right-of-way registered against the taxable property. - 9.
+Upon assignment of the taxable property, the debtor will be required to immediately vacate the taxable property, and any interests held by the debtor in the taxable property, including the improvements, will be transferred in full to the purchaser. - 10.
+The proceeds of sale of the taxable property will be paid first to the First Nation, then to any other holders of registered interests in the taxable property in order of their priority at law.
+Any moneys in excess of these amounts will be paid to the debtor in accordance with the Fort Nelson First Nation Property Taxation Law, 2020.

-Tax Administrator for the N'Quatqua First Nation Dated: \\\\\\, 20\\\\.
+Tax Administrator for the Fort Nelson First Nation Dated: .
+20